Alliedium/awesome-jenkins/README.md

 ## GitHub Actions

 ### Get familiar with GitHub workflows
-1. Get familiar with GitHub actions functionality by following the examples from  [GitHub Actions examples](https://github.com/orgs/Alliedium-Awesome-GitHub-Actions/repositories)
+1. Get familiar with GitHub actions functionality by following the examples from [GitHub Actions examples](https://github.com/Alliedium/awesome-github-actions/)
-2. Fork the repositories to run examples with GitHub actions workflows
+2. Fork the repository to run examples with GitHub actions workflows

 ### Run GitHub Actions
 1. Fork repository on GitHub.